Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 Check for Clogs in the Ice Chute

-Ice cubes can become stuck in the delivery chute of the EFIC189, preventing new ice from dropping into the bin and triggering the full-bin sensor.
+Sometimes, ice cubes can get stuck in the delivery chute of the EFIC189, preventing new ice from falling into the bin and triggering the full-bin sensor.

 • Open the ice bin door and look up into the EFIC189